Tinkerforge/doc/en/source/Kits/HardwareHacking/HardwareHacking.rst

 ------------------------------

-To connect the Industrial Digital In 4 or the Industrial Quad Relay Bricklet you have to accomplish two things:
+To connect the Industrial Digital In 4 or the Industrial Quad Relay Bricklet to a remote or similar you have to accomplish two things:

 * Find solder pads that can be used to measure or switch a voltage.
 * Solder cables to these pads.